 If your group has running costs (eg room hire, website, buying books etc) you might want to consider having a Dana bowl to encourage donations to cover these.
 Letting the Sangha know what the running costs are is generally helpful.
 Then you can cover not only the current costs but establish a reserve if attendance dips for a while.

 Other practices as a Sangha

 Many Sanghas organise other activities as a way of building friendships and nurturing the energy of the Sangha.
 These don’t need to be formal and can involve meals together, walks, meetings to view Thay’s talks etc.

 Prospective members need to know about your Sangha so you may wish to consider:

-- Listing your Sangha on our website and in our newsletter.
+- Listing your Sangha on our website (contact Steph) and in our newsletter.
 Producing posters, flyers or leaflets and distributing them to local centres.
 Try community centres, doctors’ surgeries, complementary health clinics, Yoga classes, health-food shops, newsagents, libraries etc.